ibm-ecm/ibm-content-navigator-samples/Containers/README.rst

 After completing the above preparation steps, you are ready to deploy the IBM Content Navigator Operator.

 #. *OCP Only* - Apply the cluster role and binding to your cluster.
+These artifacts are applied cluster-wide.
     * Run the following command to create the cluster role and binding:

         .. code-block:: bash